 In The Beginning

-- After nearly getting his balls crushed by Micro, a newly humbled Roth decides to try and relax by lounging on the coach.
+- After nearly getting his balls crushed by Micro, a newly humbled Roth decides to try and relax by lounging on the couch.
 Naturally, his buddy Kathryn can't help but give him grief over it.

 Kathryn: You get a boner?

 - There shouldn't be anything to laugh at when the Punisher does his usual thing after seeing a pimp who's apparently picked up a girl (who doesnt look more than 15) and forced her into the sex trade.
 An older prostitute who let slip that the girl might be underage, a runaway, and possibly forced into addiction watches Frank go into Tranquil Fury, walk over to the pimp, Neck Lift him, and drag him out of sight to do god knows what.
 Frank returns a minute later, puts a few hundred dollars in the old prostitute's hand, and tells her to get the girl out of there and warn the next guy to watch himself.
 The prostitute's reaction to all this?